fbpx

 If you’re still living at home with family or even living with roommates, this may manifest in you eating “perfectly” when people are around and then losing control and eating whatever “bad” foods you can get your hands on when no one is looking.

-Check out this related post : Recommit to yourself!
+Check out this related post : How to Improve your Memory for Dance

 Secret eating often leads to feelings of shame and guilt.
 When we feel shameful, we’re directly attacking our sense of self-worth.
 Secret eating and emotional eating can become patterns that are extremely hard to break on your own.